sagemath/trac_to_gh/Issue 5157.md

         "bug"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-3.3",
-    "title": "if the mwrank interface is interrupted from the notebook (!) it stays broken for the rest of the sage session", "type": "issue",
+    "title": "[with patch; positive review] if the mwrank interface is interrupted from the notebook (!) it stays broken for the rest of the sage session", "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/5157",
     "user": "https://github.com/williamstein"